fabricioanciaes/fexlguide/docs/characters/allen-snider.md

 ### Type of Character
 Allen is a shotokan style character with a bit of a twist.
 His solid fireball and Dragon Punch (well, Rising Dragon) and generally good normals are supplemented with relatively easy and damaging loops using his Triple Break super to launch the opponent over and over as long as he has the meter.
 His command grab and Justice Fist, a super cancellable and high damaging move that's otherwise negative on hit(!) rounds him out and in general is a incredibly solid and accessible character.

-#### Strengths
+!!! success "Strengths"
     - His projectile (Soul Force, 236P) and dragon punch (Rising Dragon, 623P) allows  for solid "Super Turbo" style play
     - Decent chip options with both Soul Force and Fire Force without having to use Gougi such as Berserker
     - Can consistently turn confirms into high damage with Triple Break loops, allowing him to easily cash out damage from his meter.
     - Has both a dragon punch and his 5HK for anti airing
     - Decent normals in general
     - His fireball game allows him to generate meter in the neutral very well.

-#### Weaknesses
+!!! failure "Weaknesses"
     - Somewhat low damage without meter
     - Has a few underwhelming normals (mainly his heavy punches)
     - Many of his damaging options are unsafe and often fully punishable if they don't hit or are blocked.

 ### Recommended Decks

-- **Infinity:**
+!!! tip "Infinity"
     - Allen really wants meter for his damage, which Infinity provides almost immediately with its 3 Meter Ups
     - Guard Cancel is generally solid anyway, but Allen has both a strong combo starter with Justice Fist and a reversal with Rising Dragon to punish people's blockstrings and pressure
     - Rage is a very nice bonus, allowing Allen to consistently get full Triple Break Loops in the later rounds.